valory-xyz/docs/docs/protocol/technical_overview.md

 * Follow a core-periphery architecture (such as in [Uniswap](https://docs.uniswap.org/contracts/v2/concepts/protocol-overview/smart-contracts)), which allows for changing out periphery functionality without changing the data models at the core.
 * Allow for extension via modules (such as in [MakerDAO](https://docs.makerdao.com/)).

 Examples of modules include governance and staking.
 Governance is particularly important in a modular system, as it is used to vote on the adoption or abandoning of modules.
-By ensuring an immutable core, the protocol provides guarantees that once created, the ecosystem’s agent components, canonical agents, and services are not mutable by governance – an important guarantee of censorship resistance.
+By ensuring an immutable core, the Autonolas protocol provides guarantees that once created, the ecosystem’s agent components, canonical agents, and services are not mutable by governance – an important guarantee of censorship resistance.

+The Autonolas Protocol is built with the {{open_autonomy}} framework in mind as the primary framework for realizing agent services.
+However, it does not enforces the usage of the {{open_autonomy}} framework, and it allows for services to be implemented on alternative frameworks.

 !!! abstract "Learn more"